webplatform/docs/tutorials/canvas/Canvas_tutorial/Transformations/index.md

 ==Translating==

-[[Image:=Canvas_grid_translate.png]]The first of the transformation methods we'll look at is <code>translate</code>.
+[[File:Canvas grid translate.png|right|Grid showing translation coordinates along x and y axes]]The first of the transformation methods we'll look at is <code>translate</code>.
 This method is used to move the canvas and its origin to a different point in the grid.

 <div style="border: 1px solid rgb(208, 221, 158); background: rgb(239, 248, 206) none repeat scroll 0% 0%; padding-left: 10px">